Coach (baseball): Bench coach

 The first bench coach in baseball was George Huff, who took that helm for the Illinois Fighting Illini baseball in 1905; at the time, it meant a coach present throughout the season.

 More recently, the bench coach is a team's second-in-command.
 The bench coach serves as an in-game advisor to the manager, offering situational advice, and exchanging ideas in order to assist the manager in making strategy decisions along with relaying scouting information from the front office to the players.
 If the manager is ejected, suspended, or unable to attend a game for any reason, the bench coach assumes the position of acting manager.
-If the manager is fired or resigns during the season, it is usually the bench coach who gets promoted to interim manager.
+If the manager is fired or resigns during the season, it is usually the bench coach who is promoted to interim manager.
 The bench coach's responsibilities also include helping to set up the day's practice and stretching routines before a game, as well as coordinating spring training routines and practices.

 Pitching and bullpen coaches

 A pitching coach mentors and trains teams' pitchers.
-Pitching coaches can alter a pitchers arm angle, placement on the pitching rubber or pitch selection in order to improve the players performance.
-He advises the manager on the condition of pitchers and their arms, and serves as an in-game coach for the pitcher currently on the mound.
-When a manager makes a visit to the mound, he typically is doing so to make a pitching change or to discuss situational defense.
-A pitching coach also helps a pitcher with their mechanics and pitch selection against a specific batter that may be coming up.
+Pitching coaches can alter a pitcher's arm angle, placement on the pitching rubber or pitch selection in order to improve the player's performance.
+The coach advises the manager on the condition of pitchers and their arms, and serves as an in-game coach for the pitcher currently on the mound.
+When a manager makes a visit to the mound, he or she typically is doing so to make a pitching change or to discuss situational defense.
+A pitching coach also helps pitchers with their mechanics and pitch selection against specific batters who may be coming up.
 However, to talk about mechanics or how to pitch to a particular batter, the pitching coach is the one who will typically visit the mound.
 The pitching coach is generally a former pitcher.
 One exception is Dave Duncan, the former pitching coach of the St. Louis Cardinals, who was a catcher.
 Prior to the early 1950s, pitching coaches were usually former catchers.

 The bullpen coach is similar to a pitching coach, but works primarily with relief pitchers in the bullpen.
-He does not make mound visits; rather, he stays in the bullpen the entire game, working with relievers who are warming up to enter the game, while also offering advice on pitching mechanics and pitch selection.
+Bullpen coaches do not make mound visits; rather, they stay in the bullpen the entire game, working with relievers who are warming up to enter the game, while also offering advice on pitching mechanics and pitch selection.
 Generally, the bullpen coach is either a former pitcher or catcher.